peter-de-wit/DevOpsFeedHelper/README.md

 This module is created because the current version of PowerShellGet has some limitations with connecting to DevOps Artifacts Feeds.
 This should be fixed in a later release of PowerShellGet.
 See notes within function Register-DevOpsFeed.

+When using msbuild, NuGet.exe and/or dotnet [Azure Artifacts Credential Provider](https://github.com/microsoft/artifacts-credprovider) is GA.

 ## Installation and Update

 This module is available on the [PowerShell Gallery](https://www.powershellgallery.com/packages/DevOpsFeedHelper)